The Stochastic Arrival Problem: -hardness of -Arrival-Quant

-\begin{definition}[\SSAT{}] Given a 3CNF Boolean formula $\varphi = C_1 \wedge C_2 \wedge \ldots \wedge C_m$ with three literals per clause, involving variables $x_1,\dots,x_n$, where $n$ is even, we are asked whether there is a choice of Boolean value for $x_1$ such that, for a random choice (with probability of true and false each equal to $\frac{1}{2}$) of truth value for $x_2$, there is a choice for $x_3$, etc., so that the probability that $\varphi$ comes out true under these choices is greater than $1/2$.
-We denote this as follows (read $\RQuant$ as “for uniformly random”):
+Informally, we are asked whether there is a choice of Boolean value for $x_1$ such that, for a random choice (with the probability of true and false each equal to $\frac{1}{2}$) of truth value for $x_2$, there is a choice for $x_3$, etc., with subsequent choices able to depend on prior random outcomes.
+By \cite[Theorem~2]{Pap85} this problem is \PSPACE{}-complete.